siibra.volumes

 ndarray, ‘faces’: ndarray, ‘labels’: ndarray])

-Provide an iterator over masks of connected components in the volume
+Provide an generator over masks of connected components in the volume

 Find local peaks in the volume.
 Additional keyword arguments are passed over to fetch()